 “Without individuality or identity, we have nothing that makes us special or important.”

 Georgian-born David Koma was awarded the Harrods Design Award for his MA collection, which focused on a skin-tight silhouette in flesh tone and black, embellished with metallic chain details.

 Press: Nicola Griffin +44 (0)20 7331 1421 email@example.com

 DESIGNER: WILLIAM TEMPEST

 Before launching his eponymous collection, William worked under Giles Deacon, Jean Charles de Castelbajac and Diesel while studying for his first-class degree at the London College of Fashion.
-He has designed clothes and accessories for Madonna, Lily Allen, Emma Watson and the Sugababes.
-His work is skilfully tailored and offers a twist on classic design; rigid shaped dresses combine a little Alexander McQueen with some Roland Mouret references to give his designs star power.
+He has designed clothes and accessories for Madonna, Lily Allen and Emma Watson.

 Press: Adam Bellenger, Goodley PR +44 (0)20 7493 9600